|Lat/Lon:||47.47007°N / 120.8615°W|

 This peak offers many moderate climbing choices in both the spring and summer.
 Argonaut often gets overlooked by its slightly larger neighbors to the northeast, Dragontail and Colchuck, and the largest peak in the range, Mount Stuart.
 The advantage of this is no crowds and a real wilderness experience for the few climbers that attempt it every year.

 The moderate rock routes on Argonaut have been well documented in the Cascade Alpine Guide.
-However, it is winter and spring climbing that I feel Argonaut holds it greatest potential.
-I noted in the summit log at the summit that our ascent date of May 2nd is the earliest recorded since the log was started in 1983.
+However, it is winter and spring climbing that I feel Argonaut holds its greatest potential.
 It seems climbing Argonaut early season offers some good potential for first ascents.

 The first ascent of Argonaut Peak was in September of 1955 by Lex Maxwell, Bob McCall, and Bill Prater.

-South Route - A loose rock class 3 gully reported to be very unpleasent.
+South Route - A loose rock class 3 gully reported to be very unpleasant.
 Tops out on the ridgeline between the central and main summits.

 West Ridge - A long ridge traverse from Sherpa Pass featuring some exciting climbing over spires near the summit.
 Low fifth class.

 Direct West Ridge - A variation that climbs the steep rock on the edge of the south face.
 Class 5.6.